 This is similar to the bread and butter pickles but it does not have the turmeric and the cucumbers are not sliced.
 Salt and vegetable time is an hour less.

-Cindy Martin the author recommends you remove any extra bubbles after you pack your jars (I recommend using pint size wide mouth canning jars for pickles), using a spatula or wooden chopstick.
+Cindy Martin, the author, recommends you remove any extra bubbles after you pack your jars (I recommend using pint size wide mouth canning jars for pickles), using a spatula or wooden chopstick.

 This is a good idea and common practice in most canning procedures.
 Remember to let the jars sit undisturbed after removing them from the water bath and check the seal once they have completely cooled 12-24 hours afterward.
 You can put your finger on the lid.

 It should not move or bulge upward.
 Before opening any home canned product make sure the seal is tight, there is no mold around the seal or in the jar.
+If there is mold, do not even taste the food in the jar.
+Throw it away.